Masonhassan1/The-Food-Hub/README.md

 ## Contributing 🖇️

-There are probably lots of things that could be improved, if you find any make sure to make a pull request so I can modify it and learn more!
+Any contributions are highly appreciated.
+There are two things you can do:

+1. Create an issue explaining your idea.
+2. Fork the project and submit a Pull Request with your idea already developed explaining it in detail.

 ## License 📄